Salem Radio Network News Saturday, October 18, 2025

 Audio By Carbonatix

-(Reuters) – A strong earthquake struck Russia’s far eastern Kamchatka region, the regional governor said early on Friday, prompting a local tsunami warning, but there were for the moment no reports of damage.
+(Reuters) – A strong earthquake struck Russia’s far eastern Kamchatka region, the regional governor said on Friday, prompting a series of tsunami warnings in the region, but despite waves reaching the shore, there were no reports of damage.

 The U.S. Geological Survey said the quake was measured at a magnitude of 7.8 and at a depth of 10 km (6.2 miles).
-It said a series of four aftershocks followed, measuring between 5.1 and 5.8.
+It said a series of aftershocks followed, measuring up to 5.8.

-Governor Vladimir Solodov said all emergency services had been placed in a state of high readiness.
+Governor Vladimir Solodov said all emergency services had been placed on a state of high readiness, but that no damage had been reported.

 A tsunami warning was issued for the eastern shore of the peninsula, jutting far out into the Bering Sea and Pacific Ocean.